Carbondale Rodeo Frequently Asked Questions:

 How early should I get there?

 The gates open at 5:30.
 Come out and bring your portable BBQ, cooler and a picnic dinner for a fun tailgate party.
 No time to cook?
-Slow Groovin BBQ is at the rodeo "delivering some of the best BBQ and food in the area" says owner, Ryan Vinciguerra. "click" here to see their Menu.
+Slow Groovin BBQ is at the rodeo "delivering some of the best BBQ and food in the area" says owner, Ryan Vinciguerra.
+They will even have Detroit style pizza this season from their new sister restaurant, Propaganda Pie.
 Slack starts at 6:00 p.m. and the Grand Entry is at 7:30 p.m.

 Are there parking and seating areas available for spectators with disabilities and/or mobility issues?